gobeyondidentity/developer-docs/docs/integration-guides/azure-ad-b2c.md

 * Access to an Azure AD B2C tenant with admin privileges

 * Access to a Beyond Identity tenant with admin privileges.
-If you don't have a tenant, contact your administrator.
+If you don't have a tenant, reach out to Beyond Identity Support.

 ## Configure Beyond Identity as an Identity Provider